 The guesthouse offers 5 rooms; 4 double rooms and a family room for 4 with a bunk bed for the kids.
 Two shared bathrooms and a living room with a breakfast area and a kitchen.

-During my 3-day stay at Kirkjuból I got the opportunity to talk to Jón, whom I had met at the Sheep Farming Museum, and who had also been our guide on a history walk in the first evening.
+During my 3-day stay at Kirkjuból, I got the opportunity to talk to Jón, whom I had met at the Sheep Farming Museum, and who had also been our guide on a history walk on the first evening.
 I had a lot of free time as my husband was busy working at the children's festival, with all kinds of workshops and a magic show.

 Apart from being a very knowledgeable ethnologist, Jón was the Cultural Affairs Office of the Westfjords for several years, so he knows his stuff for sure and it was such a delight talking to him.
 He was instrumental in making Strandir the welcoming tourist attraction it is today, for both foreigners and us locals.